 Usually, group schemes are established in areas where the local authority does not intend to install a water supply system in the near future, or at all.
 Group water schemes can get water supplies from the public mains, if possible, or from private sources like wells or lakes.

 You have to pay for your water if you belong to a private group water scheme.
-However, local authorities do provide subsidies for each house in a group scheme – see 'Rates' below.
+However, local authorities do provide subsidies for each house in a group scheme – see 'Grants for wells and group water schemes' below.
 Local authorities have the remit to test the water supply and ensure it is safe to drink but they are not responsible for maintaining group scheme pipes and filtration systems.

 If the members of a group water scheme want the local authority to take over the running of the scheme, they must sign a waiver to allow local authority personnel on their land to maintain pipes, etc. The group must give the local authority a map of the pipe system and give it access to test pipes for leakage.
 If the local authority takes over the scheme, it is then responsible for maintaining the water system.
 However, if a group water scheme remains fully private, it may get technical and grant assistance from the local authority for any necessary upgrading works.